box/box-salesforce-sdk/README.md

 Support
 -------
-Need to contact us directly? email oss@box.com and be sure to include the name of this project in the subject.
+Need to contact us directly?
+Email oss@box.com and be sure to include the name of this project in the subject.
 For questions, please contact us directly rather than opening an issue.

 Copyright and License
 ---------------------